All guides

 Encourage swallowing

 Keep the head slightly raised for a few seconds.
-You can gently massage the throat to stimulate swallowing.
-Check that no liquid is dripping from the side of the lips.
+Gently massage the throat to stimulate swallowing.
+Check that no liquid runs out the side.

 Points to watch